YerevaNN/yerevann.github.io/_posts/2016-09-09-automatic-transliteration-with-lstm.md

     python -u train.py --hdim 1024 --depth 2 --seq_len 30 --batch_size 350 &> log

-The model we release for Armenian was trained for 42 hours.
+The model we got for Armenian was trained for 42 hours.
 Here are the plots of training and validation sets:

 | ![Loss functions](http://yerevann.github.io/public/2016-09-09/loss.png) |
 | --- |
 | Loss functions.
 Green is the validation loss, blue is the training loss. |

-Loss quickly drops in the first quarter of the first epochs, then continues to slowly decrease.
+The loss quickly drops in the first quarter of the first epoch, then continues to slowly decrease.
 We stopped after 5.1 epochs.
 The [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between the original Armenian text and the output of the network on the validation test is 405 (the length is 36694).
 For example, hayeren.am's converter output has more than 2500 edit distance.

 Here are some results.